Fluid Forge

 You have three options for how agents actually hit the gate.
 Pick one:

-Option A — Forge MCP server (recommended for new agents)
+Option A — Forge consumer-side MCP server (recommended for new agents)

-Exposes the data product as an MCP resource.
-Every MCP read passes through the agentPolicy gate.
+Binds the expose as an MCP data port.
+Every read (describe / sample / query / query_sql) passes through the agentPolicy gate.
 Audit records ship to the platform's native audit log automatically.
+(This is distinct from fluid mcp serve, the producer/authoring tool server, which does not gate data reads against agentPolicy.)

 This is the cleanest mode.
 Use it whenever your agent infrastructure can speak MCP.